Intangible-pg18/Cpp-Deep-Dive/README.md

 * Note-: Each thread gets a stack, while there's typically only one heap for the application (although it isn't uncommon to have multiple heaps for different types of allocation).
 * In a stack, the allocation and deallocation is automatically done by whereas, in heap, it needs to be done by the programmer manually.
 * Handling of Heap frame is costlier than handling of stack frame.
-* Memory shortage problem is more likely to happen in stack whereas the main issue in heap memory is fragmentation.
+* Memory shortage problem is more likely to happen in stack whereas the main issue in heap memory is fragmentation (-: When a computer program requests blocks of memory from the computer system, the blocks are allocated in chunks.
+When the computer program is finished with a chunk, it can free it back to the system, making it available to later be allocated again to another or the same program.
+The size and the amount of time a chunk is held by a program varies.
+During its lifespan, a computer program can request and free many chunks of memory.
+When a program is started, the free memory areas are long and contiguous.
+Over time and with use, the long contiguous regions become fragmented into smaller and smaller contiguous areas.
+Eventually, it may become impossible for the program to obtain large contiguous chunks of memory.
+This is known as fragmentation of memory.)
-* Stack frame access is easier than the heap frame as the stack have small region of memory and is cache friendly, but in case of heap frames which are dispersed throughout the memory so it cause more cache misses.
+* Stack frame access is easier than the heap frame as the stack have small region of memory and is cache friendly, but in case of heap frames which are dispersed throughout the memory so it causes more cache misses.
 * Stack is not flexible, the memory size allotted cannot be changed whereas a heap is flexible, and the allotted memory can be altered.
-* Memory leakage occurs in C++ when programmers allocates memory by using new keyword and forgets to deallocate the memory by using delete() function or delete[] operator.
+* Memory leakage-: occurs in C++ when programmers allocates memory by using new keyword and forgets to deallocate the memory by using delete() function or delete[] operator.
 * Instead of managing memory manually, try to use smart pointers where applicable.
 * Use std::string instead of char *.
 The std::string class handles all memory management internally, and it’s fast and well-optimized.
 * The best way to avoid memory leaks in C++ is to have as few new/delete calls at the program level as possible – ideally NONE.
 Anything that requires dynamic memory should be buried inside an RAII object that releases the memory when it goes out of scope.
-RAII allocate memory in constructor and release it in destructor, so that memory is garanteed to be deallocated when the variable leave the current scope.
+RAII allocate memory in constructor and release it in destructor, so that memory is guaranteed to be deallocated when the variable leave the current scope.
+* Note-: Memory caching (often simply referred to as caching) is a technique in which computer applications temporarily store data in a computer's main memory (i.e., random access memory, or RAM) to enable fast retrievals of that data.
+The RAM that is used for the temporary storage is known as the cache.
 ---
 Q-N-A -:
 * To what extent are they (stack & heap) controlled by the OS or language runtime?
 ->The OS allocates the stack for each system-level thread when the thread is created.
 Typically the OS is called by the language runtime to allocate the heap for the application.
 * What is their scope?
 -> The stack is attached to a thread, so when the thread exits the stack is reclaimed.
-The heap is typically allocated at application startup by the runtime, and is reclaimed when the application (technically process) exits.
+The heap is typically allocated at application startup by the runtime, and is reclaimed when the application (technical process) exits.
 * What makes one faster?
--> The stack is faster because the access pattern makes it trivial to allocate and deallocate memory from it (a pointer/integer is simply incremented or decremented), while the heap has much more complex bookkeeping involved in an allocation or deallocation.
+-> 1. The stack is faster because the access pattern makes it trivial to allocate and deallocate memory from it (a pointer/integer is simply incremented or decremented), while the heap has much more complex bookkeeping involved in allocation or deallocation.
 Also, each byte in the stack tends to be reused very frequently which means it tends to be mapped to the processor's cache, making it very fast.
-Another performance hit for the heap is that the heap, being mostly a global resource, typically has to be multi-threading safe, i.e. each allocation and deallocation needs to be - typically - synchronized with "all" other heap accesses in the program.
-OR While the stack is allocated by the OS when the process starts (assuming the existence of an OS), it is maintained inline by the program.
-This is another reason the stack is faster, as well - push and pop operations are typically one machine instruction, and modern machines can do at least 3 of them in one cycle, whereas allocating or freeing heap involves calling into OS code.
+2. Another performance hit for the heap is that the heap, being mostly a global resource, typically has to be multi-threading safe, i.e. each allocation and deallocation needs to be - typically - synchronized with "all" other heap accesses in the program.
+3. While the stack is allocated by the OS when the process starts (assuming the existence of an OS), it is maintained inline by the program whereas allocating or freeing heap involves calling into OS code.
 ---
 - ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)
 ## FAULTS